 Barry Starr, a geneticist from Stanford University, took this further: "Red hair carriers in the Caribbean and Africa are for the most part due to migration or gene flow."

-After all, in countries with equatorial or sunnier climes, natural selection wouldn't exactly favour physical features such as easily harmed light skin.
+After all, in countries with equatorial or sunnier climes, natural selection wouldn't exactly favor physical features such as easily harmed light skin.

 "This probably has to do with the pale skin that comes with red hair.
 This means that even if an MC1R mutation did spontaneously appear previously in African populations, as it did multiple times in Europe, it did not spread and eventually petered out."